Kingdom Hearts Birth by Sleep: Scenarios

-The game is divided into three separate scenarios, with each one surrounding the story of the three main characters: Terra, Aqua and Ventus.
-While the first ten minutes of the story are the same regardless of which character is chosen, the events that follow differ in each scenario, with each character's narrative occurring parallel to the others and intersecting with one another at different points.
-The gameplay of each scenario differs based on the abilities of each character such as their power, speed and magic: Terra is the most powerful in terms of physical damage, Ventus is the fastest character and Aqua specializes in magic.
+The game is divided into three separate scenarios, with each one focusing on one of the three main characters: Terra, Aqua, and Ventus.
+While the first ten minutes of the story are the same regardless of the chosen character, the events that follow differ in each scenario, with each character's narrative occurring parallel to the others and intersecting with one another at different points.
+The gameplay of each scenario differs based on the abilities of each character, such as their power, speed and magic: Terra deals the most physical damage, Ventus is the fastest, and Aqua specializes in magic.
 Players may choose which of the three scenarios they wish to start with near the beginning of the game.
-The recommended scenario order of play by Nomura is Terra, followed by Ventus, and lastly Aqua, allowing the player to best understand the story.
-Completing all three scenarios will unlock the story's final chapter.
+The recommended scenario order of play by Nomura is Terra, Ventus, then Aqua, as it allows the player to best understand the story.
+Completing all three scenarios unlocks the story's final chapter.

 Multiplayer

-The game supports up to six players at a time in four new multiplayer modes, all set in a world known as the Mirage Arena.
+The game supports up to six players at a time in four multiplayer modes, all set in a world known as the Mirage Arena.
 In each mode, players control one of the three main characters.
-In Versus, players fight against each other in a deathmatch-style game, while in Arena players fight co-operatively in a "Survival Mode" style of gameplay against wave after wave of Unversed.
+In Versus, players fight against each other in a deathmatch-style game, while in Arena players fight co-operatively in a "Survival Mode" style of gameplay against waves of Unversed.
 Rumble Racing features players racing against each other competitively on their Keyblade vehicles, which can also be used to attack rivals.
 Command Board is a board game using the in-game Command Board mechanic, where players try to reach the end first as in traditional board games.
 Setting records in the Mirage Arena earns players medals which can be exchanged for rare items in-game.
 Only Ad-Hoc wireless multiplayer, where all of the players need to be physically near each other, is allowed.